-Figure 5.4 shows the costs of space and water heating for an existing home today and in 2035, for a household continuing to use fossil gas, or choosing to switch to electricity.
-Currently, households already using fossil gas would increase overall costs by switching to electricity for space and water heating.
+Figure 5.4 shows the costs of space and water heating for an existing home today and in 2035, for a household continuing to use fossil gas, or choosing to switch to electricity.Ivii Currently, households already using fossil gas would increase overall costs by switching to electricity for space and water heating.
 Although switching would reduce the fuel costs a household faces, it would increase overall costs as there are costs to buying a heat pump and removing the fossil gas appliance that need to be factored in.
-However, by 2035 the higher price of fossil gas is expected to make switching to electricity for space and water heating save households around \$670/year (after factoring in the costs of buying a heat pump and removing fossil gas appliances).
+However, by 2035 the higher price of fossil gas is expected to make switching to electricity for space and water heating save households around \$670/year (after factoring in the costs of buying a heat pump and removing the factoring in the costs of buying a heat pump and removing fossil gas appliances).